SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 - Solution:

 Using Greedy algorithm.
-1. Pick the most expensive thing that will fit in your knapsack.
+1. Pick the most expensive item that will fit in your knapsack.
-2. Pick the next most expensive thing that will fit in your knapsack.
+2. Pick the next most expensive item that will fit in your knapsack.
 And so on.

 - Result: